davidbmaier/totd-bot/README.md

 This is a Discord bot for displaying the daily [Trackmania](https://www.trackmania.com/) Track of the Day (and a few other things).

-**Disclaimer:** This bot uses undocumented APIs (and libraries based on them), so it may break at any time - potentially indefinitely if Nadeo/Ubisoft decide to close off those APIs.
+**Disclaimer:** This bot uses undocumented APIs, so it may break at any time - potentially indefinitely if Nadeo/Ubisoft decide to close off those APIs.

-**Extra disclaimer:** This is just a pet project I'm working on for fun (and to learn a bit about Discord bots) - don't expect super-tidy code or great documentation.
-If you encounter any issues with it, either open an issue on Github or talk to me on Discord (tooInfinite).
+**Extra disclaimer:** This is just a pet project I've worked on for fun - don't expect super-tidy code or great documentation.
+If you encounter any issues with it, either open an issue on Github or talk to me on Discord (@tooInfinite).

 ## What can this bot do? 🤖